kyoungmokoo/kyoungmokoo.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Kyoungmo Koo.
-I am currently delving into the intricacies of optics, medical robotics, embedded systems, and control as a Master's student at the [University of Michigan](https://umich.edu/), specializing in [Electrical and Computer Engineering](https://ece.engin.umich.edu/).
-My academic journey began at [Seoul National University](https://en.snu.ac.kr/index.html), where I earned my undergraduate degree in [Electrical and Computer Engineering](http://ee.snu.ac.kr/en).
+Welcome!
+I'm Kyoungmo Koo, a Master’s student at the [University of Michigan](https://umich.edu/) specializing in [Electrical and Computer Engineering](https://ece.engin.umich.edu/).
+My academic focus spans optics, medical robotics, embedded systems, and control systems.
+I began my journey at [Seoul National University](https://en.snu.ac.kr/index.html), where I earned my undergraduate degree in [Electrical and Computer Engineering](http://ee.snu.ac.kr/en).

-Currently, I'm applying my expertise as a lab intern at the [Image-Guided Medical Robotics lab](https://medical.robotics.umich.edu/) under the guidance of Professor Mark Draelos.
-I am currently working on two projects.
-First project is developing digital interface to control galvanometer digital and enhance performance of OCT (Optical Coherence Tomography) system, in terms of cost and resolution.
-Second project is developing a medical robotic system leveraging ultrasound and photoacoustic techniques to scan hands for arthritis detection.
+Currently, I am a lab intern at the [Image-Guided Medical Robotics Lab](https://medical.robotics.umich.edu/), under the guidance of Professor Mark Draelos.
+My work here involves two exciting projects.
+The first is developing a digital interface for controlling galvanometers to enhance the performance of Optical Coherence Tomography (OCT) systems, particularly in improving cost-efficiency and resolution.
+The second project focuses on creating a medical robotic system that uses ultrasound and photoacoustic techniques to scan hands for arthritis detection.
-This summer, I have done my internship as an Electrical Engineering Intern on the eHardware Architecture team at [BorgWarner](https://www.borgwarner.com/home).

-Previously, I've honed my skills in the realm of superconductivity as an intern at the [Applied Superconductivity Lab](http://asl.snu.ac.kr/), led by Professor Seungyong Hahn.
+This past summer, I completed an internship as an Electrical Engineering Intern with the eHardware Architecture team at [BorgWarner](https://www.borgwarner.com/home), gaining valuable industry experience.
+Prior to that, I explored the realm of superconductivity as an intern at the [Applied Superconductivity Lab](http://asl.snu.ac.kr/), led by Professor Seungyong Hahn.

-During my undergraduate tenure, I embarked on research projects in cutting-edge areas such as no-insulation superconductors for power plants, wave energy converters (WEC), and ion propulsion motors.
+During my undergraduate years, I worked on research in cutting-edge areas such as no-insulation superconductors for power plants, wave energy converters (WEC), and ion propulsion motors.
+My passion lies in advancing medical and optical devices that are precise, affordable, and accessible to improve the quality of life for patients worldwide.
+I firmly believe that innovations in optics and embedded systems will play a key role in shaping a more brighter future for all communities.
-Driven by the ambition to enhance global living standards, my ultimate objective is to innovate in the creation of medical and optic devices that are precise and convenient to use, so that patients all around the world can benefit from it.
-I'm convinced that advancements in optics and embedded systems will be pivotal in shaping the future, making everyday life more sustainable and convenient for communities worldwide.

 Developing a digital interface to a ScannerMAX galvanometer controller for optical coherence tomography (OCT)
 ======